linkedin/Hakawai/README.md

 Hakawai makes extensive use of TextKit, and requires iOS 7.1 or later.
 (Unfortunately, there are severe TextKit bugs in 7.0 that break many of the features offered by the library.)

-If you are using CocoaPods, just add ``pod Hakawai`` to your Podfile.
+If you are using CocoaPods, just add ``pod 'Hakawai'`` to your Podfile.
 Otherwise, check out the project and copy the source files into your own project.

 Hakawai uses class extensions, and as a result you should add the -ObjC linker flag to your project settings if it's not there already.
 CocoaPods will automatically configure this for you if it's not already set.